Sustainability / Social Report Sustainable Procurement

 Addition of CSR Clauses to Basic Purchasing and Sales Contracts for Raw Materials, Fuel, Parts, and Equipment

 Beginning in FY2023/3, the Raw Materials Purchasing Division, the organization within the Daicel Group that procures raw materials, fuel, parts, and equipment produced a CSR clause for basic purchasing and sales contracts.
-It asks suppliers to abide by Daicel’s Basic CSR Purchasing Guidelines.
-This CSR clause includes a wide range of items, including adherence to laws and social norms.
+It asks suppliers to abide by Daicel Group Procurement Guidelines, This CSR clause includes a wide range of items, including adherence to laws and social norms.
 The Raw Materials Purchasing Division is working to incorporate the CSR clause into all newly concluded purchasing and sales contracts and all such contracts that come up for renewal.

 Self-Assessment-Questionnaire (SAQ) on CSR Procurement